 Amaze File Manager

 Amaze File Manager is a file browser that has stepped out onto the market to do one thing, Amaze!
 A feat which it definitely doesn’t fall short of.
-Showing off its material design, which users can customise according to their taste, while still offering powerful tools that are easy and convenient to use make this little app a must have.
+Showing off its material design, which users can customize according to their taste, while still offering powerful tools that are easy and convenient to use make this little app a must-have.

 The default purple and white theme can easily be changed via the settings menu to almost anything you fancy.
-The UI can be customised using two options, namely theme and skin.
-Theme refers to the white part of the app which can be changed to a black theme, or even set to change itself between black and white depending on the time of day.
-The skin option will changes to the purple section and can become anything from deep orange to teal and even brown, so there’s sure to be a colour combination you like.
+The UI can be customized using two options, namely theme, and skin.
+The theme refers to the white part of the app which can be changed to a black theme, or even set to change itself between black and white depending on the time of day.
+The skin option will change to the purple section and can become anything from deep orange to teal and even brown, so there’s sure to be a color combination you like.
 For those of you who like a little surprise in life, enabling the random skin option will allow the app to change the chosen skin each time it is launched.

 Amaze offers full support for all the usual tasks like copying, moving and deleting files and also allows you to create folders and rename both files and folders.
 While you can’t directly open a zip file and start browsing its contents, you do have the option to extract all the files.
 Extracting creates a folder in the same directory as the zip file and gives it the same name.
 You are also able to compress files to a zip archive.

 Tabbed browsing is also an offered feature, and this helps to quickly copy and paste files between two directories that you have open.
 The tabs remain open even after re-Amaze!
 A feat which it definatellaunching the app and there seems to be no limit to the number that can be open at any time.
 Bookmarks are also available allowing you to be able to get to your commonly used folders quickly.
 The App Manager feature is also quite handy as it allows you to backup, uninstall or open any app installed on your device.